-Lodging Look-Alikes: Hotels, Airbnb Check Into Each Other's Turf
+Lodging Look-Alikes: Hotels, Airbnb Check In To Each Other's Turf

 This week brought fresh evidence that the hotel and home-sharing industries are converging.

-Marriott announced it would expand its home-rental pilot to 100 destinations worldwide.
-Meanwhile, Airbnb also announced it would develop 10 floors of Rockefeller Center for short-term rentals in a hotel-like offering.
-That also comes on the heels of its deal to buy HotelTonight, an online booking site.
+Marriott announced it's expanding its home-rental pilot to 100 destinations worldwide.
+Meanwhile, Airbnb announced it's developing 10 floors of Rockefeller Center for short-term rentals in a hotel-like offering.
+That comes on the heels of its deal to buy HotelTonight, an online booking site.

 "We're already seeing that convergence happen," and that is benefiting consumers with better prices and more selection, says Lorraine Sileo, senior vice president of research at Phocuswright, which tracks the travel industry.
-Other hotel chains, including Accor, Choice and Wyndham have already ventured into home sharing, with varying success.
+Other hotel chains, including Accor, Choice and Wyndham, have already ventured into home sharing, with varying success.

-Historically, the businesses catered to different markets: Home-sharing markets itself for its unique properties, while hotel chains thrived by offering reliable service and uniform accommodations.
+Historically, the businesses have catered to different markets: Home sharing markets itself for its unique properties, while hotel chains have thrived by offering reliable service and uniform accommodations.
 But recent acquisitions have blurred those business lines.

-Expedia, for example, acquired HomeAway and VRBO, and now lists hotel rooms and rentals side by side in search results.
+Expedia, for example, acquired HomeAway and Vrbo, and it now lists hotel rooms and rentals side by side in search results.
 Similar deals tied up Booking.com with Priceline and ActiveHotels.com.

 "You really do need to think of it as 'lodging,' " not hotel versus home rental, Sileo says.
 "I don't think we're going to have these definitions a few years from now."